 Being a scientist starts with the world around us, and this November, it’s all about the amazing meal that is served on Thanksgiving Day.
 Did you know science is all around us, even in the food we eat!

 Of course, we have more fun Thanksgiving Science and STEM activities located here along with more fun and free printable sheets.
-You’ll find even more fun ideas to share with your kiddos all month long including free turkey theme STEM challenge cards.
-Hint, take a look at these cranberry structure challenges!
+You’ll find more great ideas to share with your kiddos all month long including free turkey theme STEM challenge cards.
+Hint, take a look at these cranberry STEM challenges!

-Before you get started, make sure to print out our STEMs-Giving Menu to keep on schedule!
+Before you get started, make sure to print out our STEMs-Giving Menu below to keep you on track!

 THANKSGIVING SCIENCE ACTIVITIES TO SPARK CURIOSITY

 Spread the activities out over a week, a few days, or do them all at once if you are adventurous!
-Go in any order you like or substitute activities from our Thanksgiving Science and STEM resources.
+Go in any order you like.

 A super simple science project with big results, making homemade butter is hard work but well worth it!